TryItOnline/cixl/README.md

 $
 ```

+### Documentation
+Besides the document you're reading right now, more detailed articles on specific features and design considerations that went into them may be found [here](https://github.com/basic-gongfu/cixl/tree/master/devlog); and a growing library of real worldish examples [here](https://github.com/basic-gongfu/cixl/tree/master/examples).

 ### Unix Native
 Contrary to the current trend of stacking abstractions in the name of portability, Cixl embraces the chosen requirement and limitation of running on top of a reasonably POSIX compliant Unix derivative; by integrating deep into the C tool chain, and by providing features optimized for Unix feature set.